Have Confidence in your Rhinoplasty Surgeon… Why Choose Dr. Kevin Sadati?

-While a resident at day, he also pursued his interest in art by attending evening classes at the Philadelphia School of Fine Arts.
-He felt that by learning oil painting and sculpting, he would also gain an enormous amount of understanding for the human form; and through his artistic training, he learned that having this skill would be a tool to use in surgery; that was both unique, and beneficial to his patients.
-The means to this technique provided him a better understanding in how to achieve a harmonious and balanced body.
-With the use of clinical applications at surgery, and by implementing this skill, he produced a harmony in the body that worked.
+While pursing his medical education, Dr. Kevin Sadati also pursued his interested in the arts by attending evening classes at the Philadelphia School of Fine Arts.
+By learning the art of oil painting and sculpting, he gained an enormous amount of understanding for the human form; and through his artistic training, he learned that having this skill would be a tool to use in surgery; that was both unique and beneficial to his patients.
+This furthered his understanding of how to achieve a harmonious, natural-looking and balanced look for his patients.

-In his quest for a higher education, he attended fellowship training in general cosmetic & reconstructive surgery in the State of Washington that is accredited by the American Academy of Cosmetic Surgery.
+In a quest for higher education, Dr. Kevin Sadati attended a fellowship training in general cosmetic & reconstructive surgery accredited by the American Academy of Cosmetic Surgery.

-Diplomate of the American Board of Cosmetic Surgery, ABCS, 2007
+Diplomate of the American Board of Cosmetic Surgery

-Fellow of American Academy of Cosmetic Surgery, FAACS
+Fellow of the American Academy of Cosmetic Surgery

 Michigan State University, Metropolitan Hospital, Grand Rapids, MI